The general admission requirement is a bachelor's degree or equivalent education of a minimum of three years (180 credits).

 Either: a specialization unit of at least 80 credits in information systems, information technology or informatics

-Integrated study program of at least 2 years duration within the fields of information systems, information technology, informatics, computer science or electrical engineering
+Or: an integrated study of at least 2 years duration in information systems, information technology, informatics, computer science or electrical engineering.

 For the specialization in Security Technologies there must be at least 15 ECTS credits in programming and 25 ECTS credits in relevant mathematics and statistics in the academic basis.

 The weighted average grade of C or better is required.

 Admission takes place in accordance with regulations on admission to studies and courses at the University of Agder, https://lovdata.no/dokument/SF/forskrift/2021-11-24-3370?q=uia

 Cyber security is a broad field.
 The overall goal for the master’s programme is to give the students the knowledge and understanding of security that is necessary to ensure both trust and credibility to ICT-systems.
 Knowledge of ICT, cryptography and its uses, and understanding of systems are amongst the topics of the programme.

 Our community is digitalized to a great extent.
 This makes us depend on the systems, and that they work as intended.
 This cannot be taken for granted, and there is a substantial organized criminal activity that aims at the destruction of digital systems to gain money.
 Others are driven by different motivation factors, like political activism, opportunistic hacking, hate/revenge, governmental active and passive cyber activity.
 In addition to these security challenges, the protection of privacy is of increasing importance.